bosromania/.github/profile/README.md

 ### Learn coding with us

 >  Are you a student?
-Join us on https://bosromania.ro/aplica and learn to code from scratch 🚀
+Join us at link https://bosromania.ro/aplica and learn to code from scratch 🚀

 You will learn: